Loudbooks/PasteBook/README.md

 All of the following are optional.
 You can leave it all blank, or not even have a `.env` file at all.

-`TITLE` - The title to be used around PasteBook.
+`TITLE` - The title to be used around PastaBook.

-`DESCRIPTION` - The description to be used in embeds and on the home page of PasteBook.
+`DESCRIPTION` - The description to be used in embeds and on the home page of PastaBook.

 `DISABLE_NEW` - Disables the new paste page.
 API is still accessible.